tabler/tabler/pages/_docs/buttons.md

 ---
 title: Buttons
 icon: fe fe-plus-square
 description: Use button styles that best suit your designs and encourage users to take the desired actions.
-You can customise the button's properties to improve the user experience of your website or system, changing the size, shape, colour and many more.
+You can customize the button's properties to improve the user experience of your website or system, changing the size, shape, color and many more.
 bootstrap-link: components/buttons/
 done: true
 ---